algolia/algoliasearch-extension-reranking/README.md

 ## What is reranking extension?

-Reranking extension provides the possibility to re-rank items based on more than just a custom ranking, but based on a specific logic, for example:
+The reranking extension provides the possibility to re-rank items based on more than just a custom ranking, but based on a specific logic, for example:

 - Custom merchandising (e.g. based on number of impressions)
 - Custom personalization strategies
 - Custom machine learning model

-Reranking extension is a post-processing step for a search request giving you the full control of the final search results ranking.
+The reranking extension is a post-processing step for a search request giving you the full control of the final search results ranking.

 ## How it works?